Lime Green Duro Lime Plaster Base Coat

 A general purpose lime undercoat plaster.
 Suitable for most masonry backgrounds.

-Great for renovation, conservation or eco-friendly new builds, it offers superior levels of breathability - perfect for walls with damp or salt problems since water can evaporate easily and does not remain trapped where it can damage stone, brickwork and wood.
+Great for renovation, conservation or eco-friendly new builds, Duro lime undercoat offers superior levels of breathability - perfect for walls with damp or salt problems since water can evaporate easily and does not remain trapped where it can damage stone, brickwork and wood.

 Duro lime plaster base coat is also flexible and long-lasting, so it's more resilient to cracking or crazing compared with a site mixed lime render.

-For situations where extra a lightweith thermally insulating mix is required see our Ultra undercoat, which contains insulating beads.Find Supplier
+For situations where extra a lightweight thermally insulating mix is required see our Ultra undercoat, which contains insulating beads.Find Supplier

-View technical infomation about this product here.
+View technical information about this product here.
 If you require any other information please contact us

 Click on a button to download an associated document.
 The document will open in your web browser.
 To Download the document, 'right click and save to downloads.'Data Sheet

-Duro Natural is a breathable, elastic and salt resistant undercoat.
+Duro Lime Plaster Base Coat is a natural, breathable, elastic and salt resistant undercoat.
 Duro Natural does not contain PVA or acrylic, cement or PFA or any other materials containing toxins or which reduce breathability.
 Duro Natural is ideal for most old buildings or newer eco-friendly construction where a pure lime render or plaster is desired.

 25kg bags, 40 per pallet shrink wrapped.